 On November 4, 1942 took off from 7-Mile Drome near Port Moresby piloted by Lt.
 Melville Ehlers with co-pilot Lt.
 Bill Wilson in a bombing mission against Lae.
+Also aboard was navigator RAAF P/O John Edkins.
 About 30 miles from the target at 15,000', one of the life rafts accidentally deployed, ripping off the radio aerial and wrapping around the port elevator, and the bomber descended to 9,300' and gunner Pfc Lowell Lee fired his machine gun at the raft to deflate it, but it remained wrapped around the elevator.
-Also aboard was navigator P/O John Edkins, RAAF.
-The crew attempted to continue the mission, but the life raft tore away part of the elevator, and they aborted the mission and managed to returned safely to 7-Mile Drome with the raft still attached to the damaged elevator.
+The crew attempted to continue the mission, but the raft tore away part of the elevator, and they aborted the mission and managed to land safely at 7-Mile Drome with the raft still attached to the damaged elevator.

-During early June 1943, this B-17 was field modified with an additional six 50 caliber machine guns added for defensive firepower.
-On June 15, 1943 this B-17 took off from 7-Mile Drome near Port Moresby piloted by Captain Jay Zeamer, Jr. on a local flight with ten aboard to test fire all sixteen 50 caliber machine guns and for a transition training flight before returning to 7-Mile Drome.
+On June 15, 1943 took off from 7-Mile Drome near Port Moresby piloted by Captain Jay Zeamer, Jr. on a local flight with ten aboard to test fire all sixteen .50 caliber machine guns and for a transition training flight.

-On June 16, 1943, this B-17 took off from 7-Mile Drome near Port Moresby piloted by Captain Jay Zeamer, Jr. with co-pilot J. T. Britton.
-Proceeded on a solo mission to photograph Japanese installations on Buka and then map the western coast of Bougainville as far south as Empress Augusta Bay in preparation for the Allied landings scheduled for November 1 1943.
-It was hoped clear photos could be taken to prepare detailed maps of the area.
+On June 16, 1943 took off from 7-Mile Drome near Port Moresby piloted by Captain Jay Zeamer, Jr. with co-pilot John T. Britton on a solo mission to photograph Japanese installations on Buka and then map the western coast of Bougainville as far south as Empress Augusta Bay.
+It was hoped clear photos could be taken of the area to prepare detailed maps of the area.
 The rest of the crew included bombardier 2nd Lt Joseph R. Sarnoski, navigator 2nd Lt.
 Rudy E. Johnson, radio TSgt William Vaughn, engineer SSgt John J. Able plus two gunners.

 Over Buka Island, they observed approximately 22 enemy fighters taking off from Buka Airfield below.
 As this B-17 began its photographic run over Bougainville, it was was attacked head on by Zero fighters.
 The head-on attack knocked out the B-17's oxygen and hydraulic systems and all flight instruments.
 During this initial attack, bombardier 2nd Lt Joseph R. Sarnoski, O-888520 was wounded when a 20mm cannon round exploded in the nose.
 Although wounded, he he continued to fire the nose machine gun and claimed two enemy fighters, until he died at his battle station.